Theatre of Pain: Reception

-Theatre of Pain enjoyed success upon its release in the early summer of 1985.
-The singles "Smokin' in the Boys Room" and "Home Sweet Home", both of which remained staples of the band's live sets for decades to come, helped the album match the quadruple platinum status of its predecessor, Shout at the Devil.
+Theatre of Pain enjoyed some commercial success upon its release in the early summer of 1985; the singles "Smokin' in the Boys Room" (which gave the band their first Top 20 hit) and "Home Sweet Home", both of which remained staples of the band's live sets for decades to come, helped the album reach number 6 in the Billboard chart, and into the top ten of three other charts globally.
+By 1995, ten years after release, it had achieved quadruple platinum status, similar to its predecessor, Shout at the Devil.